kellerkinderDE/deployer-shopware5/README.md

 This task also sets the shop name and title to `DEV!!!` via `k10r:store:update`.

-These tasks are usally used to set plugin configurations differing between stage and production, e.g. PayPal in production or sandbox mode.
+These tasks are usually used to set plugin configurations differing between stage and production, e.g. PayPal in production or sandbox mode.
 Or to deactivate a tracking plugin that will only be used production.

 ## Directories on the server